Sgfhnn/AI-environment-setup-and-management-/README.md

 ## 📄 License

-This project is created as a Phase 1 MVP for Flutter development environment setup on Windows also issued with [`MIT License.]`(AI-environment-setup-and-management-?tab=MIT-1-ov-file#)
+This project is created as a Phase 1 MVP for Flutter development environment setup on Windows also issued with [`MIT License.]`(LICENCE)

 ## 🤝 Contributing